rhcad/vglite/README.md

   * Open ios/TestVG.xcworkspace in Xcode, then run a demo application.
   * Or type 'sh build.sh' in the ios folder to make libtouchvg.a for iOS applications.
 * Build for Windows:
-  * Open win/Test_vc9.sln in Visual Studio, then run a demo application.
+  * Open win/Test_vc9.sln in Visual Studio （VC++), then run a demo application.
+  * Open win/Test_cs9.sln in Visual Studio （C#), then run a demo application.
+* Build for Linux/Unix:
+  * Type 'make' or 'make python' in the core folder to make libraries.